KentaYoshii/ken-http/README.md

 For better understanding [see here](./cs1680_fp_summary.pdf)

 ## Overview
 A webserver implemented without net/http Golang package that implements subset of HTTP 1.1.
-We use sockets to establish each connection with the client (which could be a web browser or anything.)
+We use sockets to establish each connection with the client (which could be a web browser or anything)
+In the second part, we implemented other related protocols such as Common Gateway Interface, Transport Layer Security and Mutual Transport Layer Security.

 ## Structure
 tl;dr: